simonyarmo/Radar/README.md

 **Materials**
-For materials I used a bread board, a arduino microcontroller, arduino infrared sensor and a servro motor.
+For materials I used a bread board, arduino microcontroller, arduino infrared sensor and a servro motor.
 To put the pieces together I used a old plastic bag container to hold the wiring.
 I cut a small hole in the top to fit the motor and sensor through.
 To keep everything in place I used tape to secure it in place.